merlinkv/ZX3_8xROM_Adapter/README.md

 # ZX3_8xROM_Adapter

-A simple PCB that allows us to use up to four different roms on ZX Spectrum 2A, 2B and +3 computers.
+A simple PCB that allows us to use up to eight different roms on ZX Spectrum 2A, 2B and +3 computers.

 Based on two W27C020 EEPROMs